ExoSkye/GravityLaw/README.md

 # GravityLaw
 Demo of Newton's Universal law of Gravity in C++ using SDL and GLM

-This is build using CMake and be sure to git clone **with** submodules
+This is built using CMake and be sure to git clone **with** submodules